Minorities unite in new equality campaign ahead of EU elections

 The video explains the choice given to Emma, an EU voter, in the May elections.
 Emma faces an important choice between candidates who oppose her friends’ rights, or who care about both Emma and her community.

-The video comes with an engaging infographic in 12 languages (English, German, French, Italian, Spanish, Polish, Dutch, Hungarian, Greek, Slovene, Lithuanian and Bulgarian), encouraging voters to pick candidates who support equality and diversity.
+It comes with an engaging infographic in 12 languages (English, German, French, Italian, Spanish, Polish, Dutch, Hungarian, Greek, Slovene, Lithuanian and Bulgarian), encouraging voters to pick candidates who support equality and diversity.

 Explaining the campaign, Evelyne Paradis, Executive Director of ILGAEurope, said: “This is the first time two organisations like ours unite at this level.
 We speak for over a thousand organisations who firmly believe that discriminating against one minority affects everyone negatively.”

 “We’re telling voters from all walks of life that more equality and more justice are within reach, but to achieve that, they must vote in May.”